WisTex/The-MIT-License-Files/README.md

 > This software contains files, code, and documentation from {author}
 > whose official website is located at: {website}
 >
-> As per the license, anyone can modify and reuse that software
+> As per the license, anyone can modify (name of software}
-> subject to the terms of the license.
+> and reuse that software subject to the terms of the license.
 >
 > If you received this software from someone other than {author},
 > it may contain files, code, and documentation from other sources